Belgrade Pride: Serbia's LGBTQ+ fight on after no progress – DW – 09/06/2024

 Unlike previous years, Pride Week has been relatively peaceful this year, with no counter-protests or negative campaigns in pro-government tabloids.

-"It's a positive sign that state-aligned tabloids have not been instructed to publish negative reports," Vulovic noted.
+"It's a positive sign that state-aligned tabloids have not been instructed to publish negative reports," noted Vulovic.
 "This helps prevent negative sentiment from escalating before Pride."

 Continued violence outside Pride Week